FriendsOfSymfony/FOSMessageBundle/Resources/doc/index.rst

 Provides messenging features for your Symfony2 application.

 The persistence is storage agnostic.
-Any backend can be implemented: Doctrine, Propel, and others.
+Any backend may be implemented: Doctrine, Propel, etc.
-Actually the Doctrine MongoDB implementation only is complete.
+Presently, only the MongoDB implementation is complete.

 MessageBundle supports threads, spam detection, soft deletion and messenging permissions.

-MessageBundle can be used with FOS\UserBundle, but it is not required.
+MessageBundle requires FOSUserBundle by default, as `NewThreadMessageFormType` depends on the `fos_user_username` field type for entering a new message recipient.
+This dependency is optional if you implement a custom form type for new messages and specify your class in the `new_thread_form.type` config option.

 Installation
 ============